 1966: The Who recorded “Happy Jack” at CBS Studios in London.
 One of the few songs composed by Pete Townshend to feature bassist John Entwistle on lead vocals, the song reached #3 on UK chart after its release three-and-a-half weeks later.
 The single went to #1 in Canada and #24 in US after being issued in America in mid-March the following year.

-1966: The highest-charting record by the Creation, “Painter Man,” peaked in its second week on the UK singles chart at #36.
+1966: The highest-charting record by The Creation, “Painter Man,” peaked in its second week on the UK singles chart at #36.

 1973: Elton John’s seventh studio album, Goodbye Yellow Brick Road, hit #1 in the US.
-The album stayed in the top spot through the rest of the year and spent of total of 111 weeks on the chart.
+The album stayed in the top spot through the rest of the year and spent a total of 111 weeks on the chart.

-1973: “Rock On” by David Essex entered the Billboard Hot 100, on it’s way to reaching #5.
+1973: “Rock On” by David Essex entered the Billboard Hot 100 on it’s way to reaching #5.
 After already reaching #3 in UK in September, it later hit #1 in Canada the following March.
-Essex’s first major single, it was his first of ten top 10 hits in the UK, but his only top 40 hit on in the US.
+Essex’s first major single, it was his first of ten top 10 hits in the UK, but his only top 40 hit in the US.

-1973: Former Temptations vocalist Eddie Kendricks went to #1 on the Billboard Hot 100 for the first and only time with “Keep on Truckin’.”
+1973: Former Temptations vocalist Eddie Kendricks went to #1 on the Billboard Hot 100 for the only time with “Keep on Truckin’.”
 The record was also his first of three chart-topping hits on the R&B chart.

 1979: The Eagles had their fifth and final chart-topping hit on the Billboard Hot 100 with “Heartache Tonight.”

 1980: The Cars released “Don’t Tell Me No,” the second single from their third studio album, Panorama.

 1981: The Moody Blues released “Talking Out of Turn,” the third single from their tenth studio album, Long Distance Voyager.

 1983: Billy Idol released his second studio album, Rebel Yell.